Queen Domination by SAT Solving: Related Work

 \section{Related Work}

-In the literature, various variants of the domination problem on chessboards have been explored, differing in board shapes (e.g., rectangular, square, diamond-shaped), types of chess pieces involved (e.g., queens, bishops), placement conditions (e.g., unrestricted positioning, restricted to the main diagonal), and the so-called chain of inequalities that characterize solution sets (e.g., minimal dominating sets, minimum dominating sets, redundant dominating sets).
-Among these, the minimum queen domination problem on a square chessboard without positional restrictions on the queens has received considerable attention~\cite{hedetniemi2020}.
-Research has focused not only on finding the optimal number of queens needed to dominate the board but also on enumerating the number of distinct dominating sets, often considered up to board symmetries or isomorphisms~\cite{bird2017}.
+The queen domination problem belongs to a broader family of domination problems on chessboards that differ in board geometry, chess piece, placement restrictions, and domination variant~\cite{hedetniemi2020}.
+Among these, the minimum queen domination problem on the standard square chessboard has received considerable attention.
+Research has focused not only on determining the minimum number of queens required to dominate the board, but also on enumerating all optimal solutions, often considered up to board symmetries or isomorphism~\cite{bird2017}.

-Previous work in minimum queen domination can be roughly divided into two categories, namely theoretical and practical.
-In theoretical research, researchers have focused on establishing strong upper bounds on the optimal number of queens needed to cover a chessboard while also deriving stronger lower bounds, either for chessboards of arbitrary size or for specific sizes~\cite{weakley1995, weakley2002, burger1997}.
-This dual approach provides insight into the potential optimal number of queens with a margin of error often limited to one queen.
-Theoretical studies, however, have yet to determine whether this problem is NP-hard or not and the exact complexity class of the problem remains unknown~\cite{bird2017,fernau2007}.